anvlkv/a-nvlkv-xyz/content/portfolio/paniku/index.md

 hero="paniku-1.jpeg"
 +++

-Around the time that COVID-19 was picking up I felt quite apocalyptic and thought up this coat.
-Perhaps most appropriate for wearing in public transport.
+Around the time that COVID-19 was picking up I felt somewhat apocalyptic and thought up this coat.
 I made laser cut stencils and manually printed the fabric.
 We took these pictures much later.

 {{assetGallery()}}